SantiagoPuertas/Dwelling-Energy-Insights/README.md

 * [Visual clasification](https://github.com/SantiagoPuertas/Dwelling-Energy-Insights/blob/master/Visualizations/DOOR'S%20Visual%20Clasification.ipynb)

-	* Visual clasification of consumption and delivery of each house.
+	* Visual clasification of consumption and delivery of each house to detect possible patterns.

 * [Kohonen](https://github.com/SantiagoPuertas/Dwelling-Energy-Insights/blob/master/Kohonen/Kohonen.ipynb)

-	* Kohonen map to classify each house in an unsupervised way and to establish the first patterns between houses with the same type of heating, number of people and number of solar panels
+	* Kohonen map to classify each house in an unsupervised way and to establish the first patterns between houses with the same type of heating, number of people or number of solar panels

 * [Kohonen visualitations](https://github.com/SantiagoPuertas/Dwelling-Energy-Insights/blob/master/Kohonen/Kohonenen%20visualitation.ipynb)

-	* Kohonen visualitations 3D map to get acces to the entire data plot
+	* 3D Kohonen visualitations to get acces to the entire data plot